 - membership in a robust community of UVA scholars specializing in the humanities, biomedical ethics, and the arts as these relate to health and illness, medicine, and medical education

 - faculty mentoring in the student’s interest area across all four years of medical school

 - resources in the center, including faculty expertise, the lending library, and study/gathering space

 We now welcome applications from members of the Class of 2018.
 To apply, please provide the following:

 - a 1-2 page letter of intent (Why do you want to become a Hook Scholar?)

 - a sample of your undergraduate work in humanities, bioethics, or the arts (e.g. an analytical paper or original creative work) or a written reflection on your medical school experience thus far)

 - a list of no more than five undergraduate courses or extracurricular activities related to the interests you bring to the Hook Scholars Program, with (optional) a sentence about the relevance of each

-- a letter of support from someone (an undergraduate professor?) who can speak knowledgeably about your commitment to bioethics, medical humanities, or the fine or performing arts
+- a letter of support from someone (an undergraduate professor?) who can speak knowledgeably about your commitment to the humanities, bioethics, or the fine or performing arts

 The Hook Scholars of the Class of 2018 will be announced by 15 January 2014.